 Why this Recipe Works

-If you’ve ever eaten a fruit cobbler, you’ll know that the bottom of the dish is filled with whatever fruit you enjoy.
+If you’ve ever eaten an apple cobbler, you’ll know that the bottom of the dish is filled with whatever fruit you enjoy.
 Then it’s topped with the cobbler (the cake, the bread, the biscuit like topping).
 Right?

 Well, today’s Chocolate Cobbler is just like that.
 The rich, chocolate fudge sauce on the bottom is topped with the chocolate cobbler (brownie-like) topping!
 This is sure to satisfy your chocolate cravings.